NLNOG/ring-web/content/post/10-years-of-nlnog-ring.md

 ![Map of NLNOG RING nodes (January 2021)](/images/post/10-years-of-nlnog-ring/ring-map=january-2021.png "Map of NLNOG RING nodes (January 2021)")

 Supporting all these machines was significantly increasing in load on our central Puppet server, to a point where in 2016 configuration of a single machine would take more than 30 minutes.
-In addition to this we were facing the planned obsolence of Puppet 2, which meant we would have to rewrite a significant part of our configurations to a syntax supported by Puppet 3.
+In addition to this we were facing the planned obsolescence of Puppet 2, which meant we would have to rewrite a significant part of our configurations to a syntax supported by Puppet 3.
 Altogether a good opportunity to re-evaluate our architecture.

 After evaluating several configuration management systems we decided on [Ansible](https://www.ansible.com/), mostly because of its support for a masterless “pull” model.